IanGrenville/DigitalDistortion/index.md

 With the parameters and audio source having been set, the program concatenatively constructs a system call to FFMPEG and opens a pipe to it, such that the audio source provided will be filtered through the specified codecs and floating point samples output to the pipe.
 The program then can read a sample from the pipe each time a tick call comes through its STK interface, and provide it to whatever further use it will go to.

+A UML diagram of the interface of the generator is provided below:

+[!uml_diagram.png]

 ### STK Interface

 The program implements the STK generator interface, allowing other programs to use ```tick()``` on it like any other generator.
 Other aspects of the generator however must be set using the specific interface methods provided by the program, such as modifying the source or control parameters.